lardemua/ros_bridge/README.md

 ## Test control messages
 You can send command to the car using the topic ```/carla/<ROLE NAME>/ackermann_cmd```.

-Examples for a ego vehicle with role_name 'ego_vehicle':
+Examples for a vehicle with role_name 'ego_vehicle':

 Forward movements, speed in in meters/sec.